 Liquefied petroleum gas

-Propane and butane are volatile and gaseous at room temperature, but are transported as liquids in pressurized tanks.
+Propane and butane are volatile and gaseous at room temperature, but are transported as liquids in fully-refrigerated tanks at close to atmospheric pressure.

 Propane (C3H8) goes to the liquefied petroleum gas (LPG) market for heating, lighting, cooking and as motor fuel.
 Propane has also been used widely as a chemical feedstock for making ethylene and propylene.